Updated August 26, 2023

 EveryDollar is based on Dave Ramsey's 7 Baby Steps approach to personal finance.
 If you're not sure where to start your personal finance journey, this app can provide direction.

 This "debt snowball method" has become a very popular way to tackle your financial goals and pay off debt faster.
-By listing your debts in order from smallest to largest, regardless of interest rate, you see these wins faster than you would by tackling your larger debts.
+By listing your debts in order from smallest to largest, regardless of interest rate, you see these wins faster than you would by tackling your more significant debts.

-It costs $129.99 per year for the Ramsey+ account, which includes full access to EveryDollar and money lessons.[5]
-Unfortunately the free version of the app is very limited and requires you to manually track everything.
+It costs $129.99 per year for the Ramsey+ account, which includes full access to EveryDollar and money lessons.[14]
+You can get the free version of the EveryDollar app, but it is very limited and requires you to track everything manually.

 Key Features